flaxsearch/flaxcode/src/docs/hacking.rst

  - Specifying the set of documents that make up the document collection (see the class FileSpec).

- - Specifying how xapian databases for the collection are configured (see the class DBSpec)
+ - Specifying how Xapian databases for the collection are configured (see the class DBSpec)

  - Specifying when automatic indexing of the collection takes place (see the class ScheduleSpec).

- - Defining mapping for files in the collection to urls.
+ - Defining mapping for files in the collection to URLs.
 (This should perhaps be part of FileSpec, but it's not done that way at the moment.)